chochain/nanoFORTH/docs/n4_why.md

 * show all words available, including **?Z**, **xy**, **lit**, **blu**, **red** that we've just created
 > WRD ⏎

-OK, if that captured your imaginations, you might have an idea of what nanoFORTH is trying to do.
-Remember, you do these without any compilation but, instead, "talk" directly with your Arduino once nanoFORTH uploaded.
-How the interactions can change what we are so used to do?
+OK, if that captured the imaginations, we might have an idea of what nanoFORTH is trying to do.
+Remember, we do these without any compilation but, instead, "talk" directly with Arduino once nanoFORTH uploaded via the USB cable.
+The interactive nature changes the way we are so used to.
 Further more, what if we can do it via WiFi or BLE?
 Look Mom!
+I can talk to the mailbox.
 No cable!

 <a href="page2.html">Ready to get nanoFORTH for a trial?</a><br>
 <a href="page3.html">References and all the details...</a>